If you play in a band, at some point, you are going to want to switch away from wedge monitors to

 With the X32, you are able to have a mix that is nearly identical every night of a tour.
 You also have access to your mix on your phone.
 It truly is a game changer.
 We have done a few tours with ours and we have never had an issue with it.
-This is by far the best drummer in ear monitor setup.
+This is by far the best in

-If you don’t have a rolling rack to house all your rack gear, here is the best and most affordable one we purchased about two years ago.
+If you don’t have a rolling rack to house all your gear, it really does make it easier every night.
+Loading